Minimum age for Gun sales and transfers

-California generally prohibits people from selling handguns to anyone under age 21, and from selling, loaning, or transferring firearms of any type to minors under 18.1 These restrictions are subject to certain exceptions, such as for the transfer of a long gun to a minor by the minor’s parent or legal guardian.2
+California generally prohibits people from selling handguns to people under the age of 21, and from selling, loaning, or transferring firearms of any type to minors under 18.1 These restrictions are subject to certain exceptions, such as for the temporary transfer of a firearm to a minor by the minor’s parent or legal guardian.2

 California law also states that ammunition may not be sold to any purchaser under age 18,5 and that a person must be at least age 18 to obtain a Firearm Safety Certificate, which is required to purchase or acquire firearms in most circumstances.9 For more information, see the Ammunition Regulation in California section.

-Subject to certain exceptions, California law generally prohibits minors from possessing handguns and, effective January 1, 2022, this law will also generally restrict minors from possessing most semiautomatic rifles.7 (Legislation passed in 2021 will further broaden this law, effective July 1, 2023, to generally prohibit minors from possessing firearms of any type).8 Exceptions to these age restrictions include situations where a parent or legal guardian is present or has provided consent.8 In addition, minors may, with the consent of a parent or guardian, possess handguns when engaged in certain recreational sports, including, but not limited to, competitive shooting; agricultural, ranching, or hunting activities; and any motion picture, television, or video production, or entertainment or theatrical events, the nature of which involves the use of a firearm.9
+Subject to certain exceptions, California law generally prohibits minors from possessing handguns and, effective January 1, 2022, this law will also generally restrict minors from possessing most semiautomatic rifles.7 (Legislation passed in 2021 will further broaden this law, effective July 1, 2023, to generally prohibit minors from possessing firearms of any type).8 Exceptions to these age restrictions include situations where a parent or legal guardian is present or has provided consent.9 In addition, minors may, with the consent of a parent or guardian, possess firearms when engaged in certain recreational sports, including, but not limited to, competitive shooting; agricultural, ranching, or hunting activities; and any motion picture, television, or video production, or entertainment or theatrical events, the nature of which involves the use of a firearm.10